Close

 An assessment may be completed in school, but this does not constitute a diagnosis.

-Students regularly use a coloured overlay to assist with reading in class and in tests/exams
+Students regularly use a coloured overlay to assist with reading in class and in tests/exams.

 Bilingual dictionary